-This article was first published in the paper journal, Taking Children Seriously 7 on 1st July 1993
+This article was first published in the paper journal, Taking Children Seriously 7, 1993

 Karl Popper is a philosopher whose work has had a huge influence beyond the narrow confines of academic philosophy.
 He has made important contributions in a wide variety of subjects including the methodology of science, education, politics and art.
 Sir Peter Medawar, a winner of the Nobel Prize for Medicine, has said: “I think Popper is incomparably the greatest philosopher of science that has ever been.”1 Popper’s passionate and devastating critique of totalitarian ideologies has led Helmut Kohl to describe him as one of the most significant champions of the open society.2 The phrase “open society” itself owes its currency to Popper’s use of it as the title of his magnum opus in defence of liberty.
 Even Popper’s critics, such as Professor Anthony O’Hear, acknowledge the unity and comprehensiveness of his thought.3